Cassio-hue/Password-Generator/README.md

 Explaning how it works:

 There are few types of password that you can choose to generate yours.
-Moreover, I really recommend you choose more than twelve characters for your password to be shure of that the password generated is really strong.
+Moreover, I really recommend you choose more than twelve characters for your password to be shure of that the password generated is really strong.<br/>
 L   => Only letters<br/>
 N   => Only numbers<br/>
 C   => Only special characters<br/>